Cyoo9/Cruise-Management-System/README.md

 # Caleb
-- Implemented all the add functionalities besides booking cruise.
+- Implemented all the add functionalities besides booking a cruise.
 - Implemented finding passengers count with a specific status grabbing user input.
 - Implemented error handling for status types, date format (commented out to use helper function created by Charles), and integer boundaries for cruise costs, cruise sold, and number of seats.
 # Charles